-Whale spotter Vumanie (Kira) Matiwane tells us about the world famous Bottlenose Dolphin.
+Our whale spotter tells us about the world famous Bottlenose Dolphin.

-Identification - What do bottlenose dolphins look like?
+Identification – Which bottlenose dolphins do you see?

 Around Dyer Island, we can encounter the Indo-Pacific bottlenose dolphin which is a sub-species of the bottlenose dolphin.
 Their body colour is also lighter than that of the Common bottlenose dolphin.
-Their belly tends to be white and dark spots appear when the animal reaches sexual maturity.
 The dorsal fin is large and curved.
-They usually measure between 2.4 and 2.5 meters long and weigh between 180 and 230 kg.
-They are usually found in coastal waters and are rarely found in waters deeper than 30 meters.
-Bottlenose dolphins are therefore commonly in contact with human activities.
-This makes them particularly vulnerable to the alteration or loss of their habitat.
+They usually measure between 1.8 to 2.5m and weigh between 120 to 200 kg.
+They are usually found in coastal waters and are rarely found in waters deeper than 100m.

 Diet – What do Bottlenose dolphins eat?

-The Indo-Pacific bottlenose dolphins mainly eat fish and cephalopods (e.g. squid & ocotopus) that can be found in shallow waters but they can also feed on pelagic and off-shore fish species.
+The Indo-Pacific bottlenose dolphins have a wide variety of prey but predominantly feed on eat fish and cephalopods (e.g. squid & octopus) that can be found in shallow waters, but they can also feed on pelagic and off-shore fish species.

 Social – Do Bottlenose dolphins like to socialise?

-Bottlenose dolphins live in groups from 5 to 15 individuals but can sometimes be seen in groups of 100 animals or more.
-The society of these dolphins is believed to be quite stable, with closely related females living together, and groups of adult males, with strong bonds, coming to visit them for mating or feeding.
+Bottlenose dolphins live in groups from 5 to 60 individuals but can sometimes be seen in groups of 100 animals or more.
+The groups tend to be larger if there are calves present, but the groups are relatively fluid.

-For both species, births occur predominantly in summer.
-Females have usually one calf every three years and they take care of their young for at least 3 to 4 years.
-The female is sexually mature between 5 and 12 years old, the male between 10 and 12 years.
+Births occur predominantly in months with higher water temperature but can happen all year round.
+Females have usually one calf every 3 to 6 years and wean for up to 3-5 years.
+The female is sexually mature between 12 to 15 years old, the male between 10 to 15 years.
 The gestation period (pregnancy) is one year.
-The calf measures approximately 90 to 130 centimetres long at birth with an average weight of 30 kg, and is born tail first.
-The female will nurse the calf with milk for approximately 18 to 24 months and the young animal will start to have a mixed diet (milk and fish) between 9 and 12 months.
+The calf measures approximately 0.8-1.2m long at birth weighs anywhere between 9-21kg and is born tail first.